Huddersfield New College

+In 2019 the college was recognised as the TES 6th Form College of the Year.

 History

 Huddersfield College

 Huddersfield College was founded in 1839.
 Henry Ernest Atkins, the chess master, was principal from 1909 to 1936.

 Huddersfield New College as a boys grammar school

 Huddersfield New College was founded in 1958 when the existing Huddersfield College was merged with Hillhouse Technical School to form a new boys' grammar school at a new campus at Salendine Nook with 950 boys.
 In 1959, the girls-only Longley Technical High School moved to the campus, with a new school called Huddersfield High School also on New Hey Road with 700 girls run by Huddersfield Education Committee.
 Princess Margaret opened the girls' school on the campus on 14 November 1958.
 The whole site, including Salendine Nook High School, had cost £1 million.
 Sir Edward Boyle opened Huddersfield New College on 26 March 1958.

 The last admission of 11-year-olds was in 1972, and the college then began a gradual transition from a boys only grammar school to a co-educational sixth form college.
 During the dissolution of the grammar schools under Harold Wilson's watch (an old boy of the nearby Royds Hall Grammar School), he infamously said that grammar schools would be dismantled over his dead body.
 However the sixth form college has retained much of the academic-minded ethos of his former school.